 Finally, California University of Pennsylvania offers these programs as well as a Master’s degree in Legal Studies, with an emphasis on Law and Public Policy.
 The school’s programs can be completed entirely online, allowing those students with personal or professional responsibilities the chance to complete their education at their own pace.
 More information about these programs can be found at calu.edu.

-Just like attorneys, paralegals also must adhere to various rules and regulations set forth by local, state and federal governments.
+Just like attorneys, paralegals also must adhere to various rules and regulations set forth by local, state, and federal governments.
 One of the most common concerns offering unauthorized legal advice to clients.
-While paralegals can assist attorneys with numerous tasks, there are some in which they may not take upon themselves.
+While paralegals can assist attorneys with numerous tasks, there are some they may not take upon themselves.

 These can include:

 States hold paralegals to very strict standards, expecting them to uphold the highest standards of ethics and confidentiality.
 Paralegals who are found in violation of these standards can be fined, lose any special licensing or certifications they may possess, lose their jobs, and in some cases be barred from further employment in the legal field.

 What Are The Benefits of a Paralegal Career?